marcospb19/file_type_enum/README.md

 This crate grants a enum with one variant for each file type.

-**Cross-platform and small**, this crate has a single file with around _150_ lines of source code.
-Simplest implementation. if you want to check file types, here's a _enum_ for you, don't rewrite it.
+Cross-platform, this crate is made of a `lib.rs` with less than 200 lines of source code with a very simple enum implementation so that you don't have to rewrite your own.

-## Enum FileType:
+## Enum [`FileType`]:
 ```rust
 pub enum FileType {
     File,